 A.1.19.15 Nocatee Development of Regional Impact.
 The Nocatee Development of Regional Impact complies with the provisions of Objective A.1.19 and its related policies through the DRI Development Order as a mixed use community that includes a mix of residential, retail, office, light industrial, hotels, churches, schools, civic, and recreational uses.
-The allowable uses and mix of uses within the Nocatee Development of Regional Impact is as set forth in the Development of Regional Impact Development Order dated February 23, 2001, Resolution No. 2001-30 as may be modified by a Notice of Proposed Change pursuant to Section 380.06(19), Florida Statutes.
+The allowable uses and mix of uses within the Nocatee Development of Regional Impact is as set forth in the Development of Regional Impact Development Order dated February 23, 2001, Resolution No. 2001-30 as may be modified pursuant to applicable law.